Truck Driving Schools in Michigan with Student Reviews

 Complete Your FMCSA ELDT Theory Training Online From Home

-If you prefer to complete the theory portion of your truck driver training in Michigan requirements from home before starting behind-the-wheel training, an FMCSA-approved online ELDT theory course is available.
+If you prefer to complete the theory portion of your CDL training schools in Michigan requirements from home before starting behind-the-wheel training, an FMCSA-approved online ELDT theory course is available.
 This is a legitimate, federally recognized option for satisfying the classroom requirement — and it can be started immediately, regardless of where you live in Michigan.
 Michigan CDL students can complete the entire FMCSA ELDT Class A theory curriculum online — from any computer at home, at a completely self-directed pace — before beginning in-person behind-the-wheel training.

 Required Classroom Hours in Michigan